ZeroCurse/aarcher-okta-vue-authjs-loginapp/README.md

-# aarcher-okta-vue-authjs-loginapp
+# aarcher-okta-vue-authjs-loginapp.

-## This is a custom application that uses Vue.js and Okta's AuthJS SDK to use the Okta Authentication and OpenID Connect APIs
+## This is a custom application that uses Vue.js and Okta's AuthJS SDK to use the Okta Authentication and OpenID Connect APIs.